RandScullard/photo-screen-saver/readme.md

 ## Possibilities

-This project makes a good starting point for any screen saver you might want to create.
-For example, you could change the Flickr API call to get different types of photos.
-If photos aren't your cup of tea, try searching for <a href="https://www.google.com/search?q=webgl+demo">WebGL demo</a> or <a href="https://www.google.com/search?q=three.js+demo">three.js demo</a>, pick the coolest animation you can find, and incorporate it into `app.tsx`.
+This project makes a good starting point for any screen saver you want to create.
+You could start by changing the Flickr API call to get different types of photos.
+If photos aren't your cup of tea, there are a lot of cool animations on <a href="https://codepen.io/">CodePen</a> and <a href="https://www.shadertoy.com/">ShaderToy</a>.
+To get you started, there are four ready-to-run animation components included in this project, each one with a great-looking demo and each one illustrating a different basic approach to animation:

-<a href="https://codepen.io/">CodePen</a> is another great source of inspiration.
-Whatever you use,
+* **DemoCanvas**: writes directly to an HTML5 Canvas
+* **DemoCss**: uses pure SCSS
+* **DemoShader**: implemented as a WebGL fragment shader
+* **DemoThreeJs**: uses Three.js to create a 3D animation

+At the top of `src/app.tsx` you'll find the following line of code.
+Set `SHOW_COMPONENT` to the component you want to see:

+    const SHOW_COMPONENT: ShowComponent = PhotoSlideshow

-make sure to comply with the license terms!
+You can create your own components using the demos as a template, and using your own code or examples you find on the web.
+Whatever you use, be sure to comply with the license terms!

 ## License